AuF22/OBU_Telegram/README.md

 Trimming the list ``keyboard[:-1]`` we get all the elements from the array except the last one.
 In general, the objects ``start_kb`` and ``admin_kb`` are wrong to call a list.
 They are instances of the ``ReplyKeyboardMurkup`` class, which in turn returns a dictionary.
-And inside this dictionary in the ``keyboard`` key is our list of buttons.
+And inside this dictionary in the ``keyboard``[^2] key is our list of buttons.
+[^2]: Actually the keyboard object is not a list, it is considered an array or an array within an array.

 - ### Newsletter
 >handlers/admins/admin.py
 ```doctest